Dysart Historical Society

 The Dysart Historical Society is dedicated to preserving the community’s historical treasures through educational enrichment for all ages.
 The Dysart Historical Center features a complex of four buildings: a historical museum, a one-room rural school, an agricultural museum, and an interpretive center.
 Experience the displays, narratives, and programs designed to share the inspiring stories of Iowa’s rich agricultural heritage and culture.
 Iowa Agriculture, A “Growing” Experience.

-The Dysart Historical Society is announcing that the Dysart Historical Center is open for the season from July 2020 through September 2020.
-Tours & visits are by appointment only from 9:00 A.M. to 4:00 P.M. daily or in the evenings.
+The Dysart Historical Center is open for the season.
+Tours & visits are by appointment from 9:00 A.M. to 4:00 P.M. daily or in the evenings.
 Appointments may be made by calling (319) 476-7345, 476-5715, or 476-3549.
-Masks and social distancing are required.
 Masks and hand sanitizer are available and the buildings are being sanitized between visits of families and individual groups.
+Social distancing is also recommended.
 Three of the four buildings are climate controlled, and the fourth building, the Machine Shed Museum, is well ventilated.
 All buildings are in compliance with accessibility guidelines and a new stair chair lift has been installed in the Historical Museum.
 There is no admission fee but donations are always appreciated.

 May-Sept, by appointment.